Welcome to SUNY New Paltz!

 o Physical Activities around NYS - listing of walking, running, cycling, or hiking events, etc.

-o WellNYS in your Workplace - ideas how to engage in healthy behaviors while in NYS workplaces.
+o WellNYS in your Workplace -

 o I Did It! - success stories from participants; employees can nominate themselves or others to be recognized for making better wellness choices, or by participating in an event like a walkathon, bike ride, road race, or weight loss challenge